 Dental implants are great for replacing individual teeth.
 If you need multiple teeth replaced, dentures are still a great choice.
 However, they do have their drawbacks, mostly when it comes to fitting securely.

 To make sure your denture stays put, we can connect it to implanted roots.
 Instead of one replacement tooth on each implant, you will get a full arch of teeth with only a few implants.
 The back implants can be angled to provide even more support if your jawbone is healthy enough to support that plan.

 Am I a Good Candidate for Dental Implants?

 Dr. Matthew Cavendish is committed to the highest level of professional patient care and will consider many factors before concluding whether you are an ideal candidate.

 The most important factor in determining healthy gums and sufficient bone structure is if they can support the implants.
-Don’t stress if something comes up, Dr. Cavendish will address the issue and let you know your options.
+If not, Dr. Cavendish will address the issue and let you know your options.
 In some cases, additional dental surgical procedures will be necessary before progressing to dental implants.

-However, the only way to determine if you are a candidate for a dental implant is to schedule your consultation with Dr. Matthew Cavendish as soon as possible.
+However, the only way to determine if you are a candidate for a dental implant is to schedule a consultation with Dr. Matthew Cavendish.
 During your initial assessment, Dr. Cavendish will conduct a thorough review of your health history and administer a full oral examination to determine your candidacy.

 How Do I Take Care of My Dental Implants?